mohammaddaoudfarooqi/Multi-Agent-AI/README.md

 - To add a new agent type, create a new class inheriting from `AgentBase` and implement the `respond` method.
 - Use Python type hints and docstrings for better code readability.
 - Extend the `Tools` class in `tools.py` to add new functionalities like web search or database interactions.
+- Follow PEP 8 style guidelines for Python code.
+- Write unit tests for new features and ensure existing tests pass before committing changes.

 ## 12. Maintenance & Operations

 - Regularly update dependencies, especially Gradio, boto3, and MongoDB drivers.
 - Monitor AWS Bedrock usage and costs.
-- Keep Claude model IDs updated in the `claude_models` dictionary.
+- Keep AI model IDs updated in the environment variables.
 - Perform regular backups of MongoDB data.
 - Implement a CI/CD pipeline for automated testing and deployment.
+- Schedule periodic reviews of system performance and user feedback to identify areas for improvement.

 This documentation provides a comprehensive overview of the Multi-Agent AI System.
 For further assistance or contributions, please refer to the project's GitHub repository or contact the development team.